root-project/web/manual/graphs/index.md

 **Un-bin data**

-A graph or chart is a plot of categorical variables, this is un-bin data.
+A graph or chart is a plot of categorical variables, this is un-bin data.<br>
 A histogram is used for continuous data, where the bins represent ranges of data (bin data), see → [Histograms]({{ '/manual/histograms' | relative_url }}).

 > **Tutorials**